Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 For everything else (accomodation, transports, food, day-trips, etc.), sleeping in a hostel or cheap hotels,

 we spent about 600 euros per person for 10 days.

-click here to compare the best offers.
+click here to find the best offers for accomodation.
 Where?
 Rio de Janeiro and the coast between Rio and Sao Paulo as well as the Iguaçu waterfalls are the classic destinations

 not to be missed.
 Just offshore the coast, not far from Rio, there is Ilha Grande,

 a must-stop along this travel itinerary.
 It's a tropical island with beaches and forests and spectacular views.
 Other destinations?
 There are countless possible travel itineraries in Brazil, from the bustling beaches of the north

 (Fortaleza, San Salvador) to the beautiful tropical island of Fernando de Noronha,